ZackS13/Respiratory_screen/README.md

 | <br /> |  | |  | |  |

-The third table, "summary_stats.csv", provides summary statistics for each of the labels:
+The fourth table, "summary_stats.csv", provides summary statistics for each of the labels:
 | | total_resp_labels| new_resp_labels| new_not_old_labels |
 | ------ | ------ | ------ | ------ |
 | PNA |  | |  |